 How can Joga transform your life?

-We all have been athletic to some extent.
+All of us have been athletic to some extent.
 Who doesn’t participate in extracurricular activities being a student?
 Yet we don’t really take out time when we are loaded with bigger responsibilities.
 Joga encourages transformation by helping you to shift patterns you have developed over all these years, that might be unhealthy.
 When you put yourself in a new posture, you try to fit in and stay there.
 It makes you flexible and makes you learn how to shape your mind in a new way.